theoden8/sh-project/README.md

 * gap_is_homomorphic_gh: uses GAP solver to print "YES" or "NO" if two graphs are homomorphic

+* gap_test_lattice_relations: uses GAP solver to verify that lattice relations are correct

   ---

 * make_lattice.py: incrementally constructs a partial order graph out of given files, and produces an image